 Here in my birth city of Sialkot, Pakistan about 90% of women wear traditional Islamic clothing (hijab with jilbab) while the rest wear the traditional shalwar kameez with some wearing the hijab with it and others not.
 So it’s relatively a very conservative city.

 This made me realize how in the West it’s exactly the opposite.
 The woman in the Islamic traditional clothing is the one sticking out and the “odd ball”.
 She is the one from whom others feel discomfort because she is dressed outside the cultural norm.
-They may let her be but there is an atmosphere of discomfort and disagreement with her choice.
-(My wife gets looks of displeasure all the time in the U.S. due to her Islamic dress)
+They may let her be but there is an atmosphere of discomfort and disagreement with her.

 It made me think how similar humans are in their behavior.
 We point fingers at other cultures but behave exactly the same way in a different context.
 Also that most people, even when they disagree, will allow people to just be.

-This is not to say we shouldn’t discuss our differences but that dialogue must be respectful and willingness to see the other side’s perspective.
+This is not to say we shouldn’t discuss our differences but that dialogue must consist of mutual respect.